OhTeam/My_Small_Trip/iOSTeamProject-MySmallTrip/readme/README.md

 }
 ```

-> If the app was successfully logged in before, automatically the app will be logged in when users touch the app even though app is terminated due to this code.
+> If the app was successfully logged in before, automatically the app will be logged in when users touch the app due to this following code even though app is terminated.

 ```swift
 // in UserData